ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 their Initiative, they may increase their full TMR by 1.

 Finally, they always have a chance to come to a complete stop however fast they are running.
-They must, in such cases, Break 100 adding 3 x their AG to the result.
+They must, in such cases, Break 100 adding 3 × their AG to the result.

 ## Beetles of Flesh Devouring × 4